 The main work began in May 2007.
 It was agreed that it would be unlikely that the site could ever be open to the general public, but that work should concentrate on the report that described the history of the Powder Mills and an examination of the archaeological remains.

-In 2009 two books were published - one on the history and one on the discoveries at the site (“The Lost Powder Mills of Leigh”).
-Additionally a 40 minute documentary was made; there were numerous conducted tours, lectures and articles; a major exhibition; and much information has been incorporated into this website as shown below.
+In 2009 two books were published – one on the history and one on the discoveries at the site (The Lost Powder Mills of Leigh).
+Additionally a forty-minute documentary was made; there were numerous conducted tours, lectures and articles; a major exhibition; and much information has been incorporated into this website, within this section.

 It must be noted that following the end of the work on the site in 2009, nature has once again covered the site and it is not open to the public.
 No conducted tours can be undertaken by the Society.